This post is sponsored by AARP through its campaign to #DisruptAging. All opinions are my own.

 For as long as I can remember my mother has taught me “how to be.”
 She taught me etiquette, table manners, proper public behavior, and how to dress.
+Even though I didn’t know it at the time what I learned from my mother’s fashion sense where also lessons about life.

 My mother grew up in a middle class family in a diverse, but racially segregated Midwestern city during the 1950s and 60s.
 My grandparents were determined to give her, my aunts and my uncle every opportunity life had to offer.